 A statistical analysis of the craft sector A Future in the Making has evidenced that 68% of the makers/designers in Northern Ireland are female.

-A Future in the Making, a socio economic profile of the Northern Ireland Craft Sector.
-Commissioned and published by CNI in 2006/07.
-Survey completed by Prof Andrew McAuley & Dr Ian Fillis, Department of Marketing, University of Sterling.
+This analysis was completed in 2006/07 to establish a baseline and the make up of the craft sector in Northern Ireland.
+This research was undertaken by Survey completed by Prof Andrew McAuley & Dr Ian Fillis, Department of Marketing, University of Sterling.

-Although this initiative will not directly target women, (the programme is open to all craft practitioner in NI-male or female) it is likely, given the make-up of the target audience that this initiatives will predominately support entrepreneurship activity amongst women Who initiated or wrote the policy?
+Although this initiative will not directly target women, (the programme is open to all the full craft sector in NI-male or female) it is likely, given the socio economic profile of the sector that the programme will predominately support entrepreneurship activity amongst women

+Who initiated or wrote the policy?

 Craft Northern Ireland (CNI).

-CNI were established following a recommendation from the intergovernmental strategy, Unlocking creativity2.
+CNI were established following a recommendation from the intergovernmental strategy, Unlocking creativity, published in 2004 jointly by DCAL, DE, DEL and Invest NI.

 Who owns and who implements the policy?

+CNI

+Being delivered via a Single Tender procurement for Invest NI.

+Implementation factors

+Are there any factors which could contribute to/detract from the intended aim/outcome of the policy/decision?

+No

+IŤ yes, are tney

+financial legislativ

-CNI.
-Implementation factors Are there any factors which could contribute to/detract from the intended aim/outcome of the policy/decision?
-No If yes, are they financial legislative other, please specify Main stakeholders affected Who are the internal and external stakeholders (actual or potential) that the policy will impact upon?
+ı other, please specify --- -----------------------

+Main stakeholders affected

+Who are the internal and external stakeholders (actual or potential) that the policy will impact upon?

 staff

 X service users

 X other public sector organisations

 voluntary/community/trade unions

-other, please specify